Security of Deep Reinforcement Learning for Autonomous Driving: A Survey: Attacks

-In the following, we present the literature about attacks against multi-agent RL.
-Table \ref{tab:MultiAgentAttacks} presents the taxonomy of the state-of-the-art attacks against multi-agent RL, and then we describe them in more detail.
+Few works alter a component of the system to cause the environment to induce the Target-State Manipulation Attack \cite{xiao2019characterizing, boloor2019simple, icra-22, sun2020stealthy, tretschk2018sequential, lin2017tactics, yoon2025real, fan2025less}.
+For example, in~\cite{tretschk2018sequential}, the attacker misguides the agent towards a different positive reward, rather than simply reducing its performance or making it fail.
+One of the attacks proposed in~\cite{lin2017tactics}: Enchanting Attack, where the attacker focuses on luring the DRL agent to a specific, pre-determined target state using the generative model and planning algorithm that generates a sequence of actions to guide the agent towards the target.

-\myparagraph{Integrity Violation}.
-The majority of the proposed test-time attacks manipulate some system components to minimize the expected reward~\cite{gleave2019adversarial,sun2020stealthy,tretschk2018sequential,russo2019optimal,kos2017delving,sun2021strongest,korkmaz_nesterov_2020,inkawhich2020snooping,tekgul2021real}.
-In \cite{tekgul2021real}, the authors claim that test-time attacks against DRL, to be practical, should work disregarding the current state of the system.
+In \cite{tekgul22-esorics}, the authors claim that test-time attacks against DRL, to be practical, should work without considering the current state of the system.
 The reason is that pre-computing an adversarial example for each possible state is not feasible in practice, as the possible states are often too many, and the attacker would not be able to compute the attack for the current state before the state is already changed.
 To solve this problem, they consider universal adversarial examples~\cite{moosavi17-cvpr} that can be computed offline and are effective for different states.
-Only the work in~\cite{lin2017tactics} proposes test-time attacks that make the environment reach a particular state desired by the attacker.
+Only the work in~\cite{lin2017tactics} proposes test-time attacks that perturb the environment to reach the desired state of the attacker.

-A few attacks alter the training data to make the agent perform an attacker-chosen action when a particular state (trigger) occurs.
-In particular, they exploit other agents to trigger the desired behavior.
-The work in~\cite{wang2021backdoorl} considers a competitive two-player RL system and uses the opponent's behavior to trigger the backdoor.
-In \cite{wang2020stop}, instead, the authors consider a traffic congestion control system, and assume that the attacker uses the state of the car agents in the neighborhood of the ego agent to trigger the backdoor.

-\myparagraph{Availability Violation.} In \cite{behzadan2017vulnerability}, the authors propose a training time attack that causes an availability violation.
-With ad-hoc manipulation of the environment at training time, the attack proposed in this work makes the RL learn a target policy.
-The authors of the work in~\cite{gleave2019adversarial}, instead considers a two-player game and exploits the behavior of an agent within the environment (the opponent) to make the ego agent unable to win the match.
-This attack is named adversarial policy.